MIRA-KUMAR/Leetcode-Learning/README.md

 Given a string s, return true if it is a palindrome, or false otherwise.

+# LeetCode 141.
+Linked List Cycle

+Given head, the head of a linked list, determine if the linked list has a cycle in it.

+There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the next pointer.
+Internally, pos is used to denote the index of the node that tail's next pointer is connected to.
+Note that pos is not passed as a parameter.

+Return true if there is a cycle in the linked list.
+Otherwise, return false.

 # LeetCode 145: Binary Tree Postorder Traversal

 Given the root of a binary tree, return the postorder traversal of its nodes' values.